 Financial aid that is need-based is determined by the financial information provided on your FAFSA.
 Need-based aid may be funded by the institution, federal government, or state government.

 SAP is a federal requirement that measures a student’s progress in school.
 A student must make SAP in order to continue receiving financial aid.
-Please see our web page for more information regarding SAP.
+Read here for more information regarding SAP.

 Scholarships and grants are types of gift aid that do not have to be repaid.
 They may take the form of Salem College scholarships or grants, federal or state grants, or outside scholarships.